3 Reasons to Replace the Existing Attic Floor Insulation in a Spray Foam Attic

 Due to the slightly porous nature of open-cell spray foam insulation, small amounts of water can become lodged in the openings.
 But, the integrity of the foam isn’t compromised because of that situation.
 On the other hand, closed-cell spray foam insulation is impervious to any water – vapour or liquid – from any source inside or outside.

 When you decide to retrofit your attic with spray foam insulation, contact us at Integrity Roofers.
 One of our residential insulation specialists will be happy to walk you through the advantages of spray foam insulation and how it will improve your financial bottom line and quality of life.
-For a free consultation that comes with a free estimate, call our office today at Integrity Roofers at 647.953.9365
+For a professional consultation that comes with a professional estimate, call our office today at Integrity Roofers at 647.953.9365